-- 26. Providers must confirm: - d.
-That 2023-24 fee levels are being submitted on behalf of their governing body, using the drop-down in Table 5c. - e.
-That 2023-24 fee levels will be applied in accordance with the fee regulations, using the drop down in Table 5d. - f.
-Using the drop-down in Table 5e, that they have considered whether the information included in the return constitutes a material change to their fee strategy compared with fee levels for 2022-23, and whether they should contact the OfS to discuss a potential variation of their approved APP. - g.
-The name and position of your accountable officer in Table 5f.
+- 29. Each fee information document must be approved by the provider's accountable officer. - 30.
+Providers must confirm: - c.
+That 2024-25 fee levels are being submitted on behalf of their governing body, using the drop-down in Table 5b. - d.
+That 2024-25 fee levels will be applied in accordance with the fee regulations, using the drop down in Table 5c. - e.
+Using the drop-down in Table 5d, that they have considered whether the information included in the return constitutes a material change to their fee strategy compared with fee levels for 2023-24, and whether they should contact the OfS to discuss a potential variation of their approved APP. - f.
+The name and position of your accountable officer in Table 5e.
 This is the person, normally the head of the provider, who reports to the OfS on behalf of the provider and ensures compliance with conditions of OfS registration, including by signing off data returns such as this one.
-Credibility check number 2 in Table 5b will fail if the accountable officer information does not correspond with the name of the person who is listed in this role within our systems on 9 September 2022.
-If your accountable officer has changed since the templates were generated, please contact APPData@officeforstudents.org.uk prior to submitting your template. - 27.
-It is up to each provider to determine its own process for checking the accuracy of the information it provides.
+Credibility check number 1 in Table 5a will fail if the accountable officer information does not correspond with the name of the person who is listed in this role within our systems on 7 August 2023.
+If your accountable officer has changed since the templates were generated, please contact APPData@officeforstudents.org.uk prior to submitting your template.

+31. It is up to each provider to determine its own process for checking the accuracy of the information it provides.
 This could be through internal audit, a report to the head of the institution, a governors' group or a steering committee.
 All information is subject to audit and all providers must ensure that the way information is validated meets internal audit requirements.